wotta/Fountain/README.md

 # Contributions

-## Bug Reports
+# Bug Reports

 Our goal is to have active collaboration on Fountain.
-We strongly encourage submitting bug reports and pull requests
+We strongly encourage submitting bug reports.

 When you submit a bug report please be as clear and descriptive as possible.
 Include a relevant title and a description.
 Your description should include a detailed explanation of the bug you are reporting.
 Also, please provide steps to replicate the bug.
 We also encourage including a code snippet of where the bug takes place.
 Including all relevant information helps others replicate and fix the bug thats being reported.